sunnysidedenver/swpc_27day/README.md

 Heidke skill score may also be useful.
 This analysis compares the forecast against the long term average, which the daily forecasts outpeform, on average.
 A more accurate model could be trained based on solar input parameters.
 The [ADAPT model](https://gong.nso.edu/adapt/sift/adapt_f10_forecast.txt) could also be evaluated, and if determiend to be more consistently accurate, it could inform the Heidke skill score, or even replace the manual forecast process all together.

+Finally, this project remains a work in progress.
+More work should be done to subset the data by years and create additional visualizations.
+This work will springboard the analysis of 27-day Kp forecasts, also found in the Weekly.

 Last updated: Sep 2023